 As part of the Active School Flag process, Scoil Bhríde will be developing four key areas: Physical Education, Physical Activity, Partnerships and our Active School Week.

 Active School Committee

-Introducing our Active School Committee for 2018-2019!
-We are excited to get started and plan some activities for the children and staff.
-Be sure to check our our Active School noticeboard in the hall where the Active School Committee will display any updates or announcements.
+We are so excited to get started and plan some activities for all the children and staff in Scoil Bhríde.
+Be sure to check out our Active School noticeboard in the hall where the Active School Committee will display any updates or announcements.

 An Active School Committee was elected with members from Junior Infants all the way up to 6th class.
-The Committee meets every Thursday during lunchtime to discuss and make decisions on how to make our school more active during the day.
+The Committee meets on Thursdays during lunchtime to discuss and make decisions on how to make our school more active during the day.

 Our committee members are Harry, Mason, Matthew, Zoe, Danny, Callum, Erica, Elliot, Oisín, Roisín, Dylan, Emma, Sophie, Tara, Arvin and Corey.

 The Active School Co-ordinators in the school are Ms. Ryan, Ms. Murphy and Ms. Gleeson.

 As part of The Primary School Curriculum (1999), pupils in Scoil Bhríde receive a minimum of 1 hour of timetabled physical education each week.
 On days when PE is scheduled, children can wear their school tracksuit and suitable footwear such as runners.